 - Collect Australian souvenirs (those little clip-on koalas go down a treat) to give out to your students or kids you meet while volunteering;

 - Purchase a few educational games or children’s word association games;

 - Collect glossy catalogues and magazines with lots of pictures; these are hard to find in most developing countries and students love them!

-- Find out what is considered to be proper attire in your classroom, including shoes, as well as weather appropriate clothing for your destination country.
+- Find out what is considered to be proper attire in your classroom or volunteering location, including shoes, as well as weather-appropriate clothing for your destination.

 Oops, no operators available now